12 page speed optimization tips (to CRUSH your load time)

 Wrapping Up

-Speeding up a website can span from simple tweaks and changes, to significant infrastructure changes to the underlying technology.
+Speeding up a website can span from simple tweaks and changes to significant infrastructure changes to the underlying technology.

 Your ultimate aim should be to get your website to load in under 2 seconds.
-And by following the tips in this guide, along with those in our recent Core Web Vitals guide, that’s an achievable goal.
+And by following the tips in this guide, along with those in our Core Web Vitals guide, that’s an achievable goal.

-Any questions, just leave us a comment below.
+Any questions?
+Just leave us a comment below.
 And hop on our mailing list for more actionable SEO tips, tutorials, and advice.

 David Attard